 Disadvantages of submaximal tests are:

-- depend on extrapolation being made to unknown
+- depend on extrapolation being made to an unknown

 - small measurement inaccuracies can result in large